JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7881 days**.

-And here is a just a random fact -  **The YKK that you see on zippers stands for Yoshida Kogyo Kabushiki Kaisha which is the name of the founder of the zipper manufacturing company in Japan**.
+And here is a just a random fact -  **The flatulation from domesticated cows produce about 30% of the methane on this planet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)